-The awning – to most campers it’s just an extension to shield them from the afternoon sun.
+The awning: most campers just think of it as an extension to shield them from the afternoon sun.

-Today, more than 30 years after Böhtlingk published his plans for the first time, his innovative design stands as one of the most unique looking trailers ever conceived.
+More than 30 years after Böhtlingk first published his plans for the De Markies, his innovative design remains one of the most unique trailers ever conceived.
 It’s modern yet timeless and elegant design has continued to win it awards as recently as 2015.

-The living space is divided into three separate parts.
-The midsection, consisting of plywood and a steel frame contains a bathroom, a kitchen, and seating area.
+The living space is divided into three separate parts: The midsection consists of a plywood and steel frame and contains a bathroom, kitchen and seating area with sleek, collapsible furniture.
 In one of the awning extensions, campers find two separated sleeping areas.
 On the other side, there’s a living room with a terrace.

-While the living room awning shields light and provides privacy, the other side’s awning is made of a transparent but weatherproof plastic.
-In good weather, this awning can also be folded-in, like the ceiling of a convertible — making it possible to sleep under the stars or spend a breezy morning under a summer sky without ever leaving your couch.
+While the bedroom awning shields light and provides privacy, the other awning is made of a transparent but weatherproof plastic.
+In nice weather, the awnings can be retracted like the ceiling of a convertible — making it possible to sleep under the stars or spend a breezy morning under a summer sky without ever leaving your couch.